 For 21 years I waited.
 Hopefully, patiently, submissively; I lived under the terror of my dad’s violent, apathetic, and sexual abuse.
 That was what I believed God wanted.
 That’s what I was taught good submissive girls did.
 We were quiet.
 We didn’t complain.
-We didn’t gossip.
-We honored our fathers and mothers, by never talking about their sin.
+We didn’t “gossip.”
+We honored our fathers and mothers by never talking about their sin.
 I prayed God would change him.
 I clung desperately to the hope that he’d learn to love his daughter more than his sin.
-When I was about 16 years old, I told our pastor* at our OPC church in Kingwood, that my dad had thrown an iron at my head.
+When I was about 16 years old, I told our pastor, Adam York, at our OPC church in Kingwood, that my dad had thrown an iron at my head.
 I told him I thought my dad could have killed me.
 He did nothing.
 I told him my dad sometimes wove recklessly in and out of traffic to make me fear for my life.
 He did nothing.

 I’m 35 now, so that was 20 years ago.
 For 20 years, I have waited.
 I’ve stayed publicly silent about the OPC’s knowledge of my dad’s abuse, and other abuses in various congregations.
 I’ve worked against the Hard Complementarian and Biblical Patriarchy theologies that were leveraged to perpetuate and cover up my abuse and the abuse of others, hoping the OPC would change.
 I have worked behind the scenes, informing those I hoped would listen, encouraging pastors who I thought could be brave.
 I dearly love my denomination.
 I have been and remain to be a faithful proponent of Reformed theology.
 However, while I trust OPC pastors to preach academic sermons, I have learned not to trust them to be faithful shepherds.
-I have been betrayed again, and again, and again.
+I have been betrayed by them again, and again, and again.

 The Path of Destruction

-But that is not the only time and OPC pastor has betrayed me.
 During my lifetime, I’ve been a member of multiple OPC and PCA churches.
 Please note that the following pastors are named to help establish the timeline, not to imply their guilt or that they were necessarily aware of abuse.
 However, it was these churches that my dad infiltrated, and where he taught classes, made friends, and gained trust:

 - Riveroaks, PCA, Germantown, Tennessee (Pastor Billy Spink)